okta/okta-auth-js/README.md

 You can use this library on server side in your Node application as an Authentication SDK.
 It can only be used in this way for communicating with the [Authentication API](https://developer.okta.com/docs/api/resources/authn), **not** to implement an OIDC flow.

-To include this library in your project, you can follow the instruction in the [Getting started](#getting-started) section.
+To include this library in your project, you can follow the instructions in the [Getting started](#getting-started) section.

 ### Configuration